njsmith/zs/doc/cmdline.rst

    :shell:

 Obviously this is mostly intended for when you want to read the data into another program.
-For example, if you have a ZS file that was compressed using the bz2 codec and you want to convert it to the deflate codec, the easiest and safest way to do that is with a command like::
+For example, if you had a ZS file that was compressed using the bz2 codec and you wanted to convert it to the deflate codec, the easiest and safest way to do that is with a command like::